 We often get asked which small piston air compressor is needed for a particular abrasive blast cabinet.
 Typically this happens when a buyer finds the blasting cabinet first then goes to look for the required compressed air.

-Do you often wonder why your blast cabinet has abrasive flow problems after roughly 30 minutes of operation?
+Updated January 2022: Do you often wonder why your blast cabinet has abrasive flow problems after roughly 30 minutes of operation?
 It’s a common issue that we field questions about, and we’ve compiled a list of the five most common culprits.
+Read below for our media blasting troubleshooting for our sand blasting tips.

-The less you pay for a sandblasting cabinet the more blast cabinet maintenance it will require,and the more parts it will wear out.
-This is because normally the more you pay for a machine the larger the dust collector and the better the machine parts are permitting higher daily usage with larger and faster gun … Continue reading Blast Cabinet Maintenance Explained
+Updated February 2022: The less you pay for a sandblasting cabinet the more maintenance it will require, and the more blast cabinet parts you will buy.
+This is because higher priced machines usually come with a larger dust collector and cabinet parts permit higher daily usage.

 Most abrasive cabinet upkeep is related to the dust collector maintenance.
 The dust collector, a critical component of the machine, stores the dust and spent abrasive as well as the material being removed from the part.
 Purchasing a dust collector that cannot scale with the production model is one of the biggest pain points customers … Continue reading Dust Collector Maintenance